Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Updated .
 What changed?

-If your travel plans have been lost without travel insurance coverage, you may be able to do something about it.
-You could explore other options for refunding your trip, especially looking for refunds directly from travel services.
-Many airlines, hotels and tourist tickets alike are offering special refund policies so customers can get their money back or enjoy trip plans at a later date.
+If you’ve canceled your travel plans due to COVID-19 with no travel insurance, you still could get refunds for your trip from travel service providers.
+Many airlines, hotels and tourist tickets are offering special refund policies so that customers can get their money back or enjoy a future trip.

 What's in this guide?